openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Cryptographic algorithm names used in the `proof_signing_alg_values_supported` Credential Issuer metadata parameter for this proof type SHOULD be one of those defined in [@IANA.JOSE.ALGS].

-Below is a non-normative example of a `proof` parameter:
+Below is a non-normative example of a `proof` parameter (with line breaks within values for display purposes only):

 ```json
 {